cpankow/uwm-astro-study-group/projects/20140617_git_tutorial/README.md

  * A local branch can be pushed to a remote repository using the following
  * `git push -u <remote> <branch-name>`
+ * The `-u` option sets the local branch to track the branch in the remote you've just pushed to

 ### Sharing tags ###